Woosmap/woosmap-autocomplete-searchbox/README.md

 # woosmap-autocomplete-searchbox

-This repo is a lightweight and customizable autocomplete widget to search for **Woosmap Localities** and fallback on **Google Places** according to certain specific criteria.
+This repo is a lightweight and customizable autocomplete widget to search for **Woosmap Localities** and fallback on **Google Places** according to a partial string similarity ratio and other certain specific criteria.

 ## Installation
 First, fork or download the source code and run the following commands